-The final research design should be 12 to 15 pages and should serve as a foundation for the research projects to be conducted in Chicano/Latino Studies 102W, for students who take this course.
-The final research design will be worth 35 percent of the final grade.
+The revised research design should be 12 to 15 pages and should serve as a foundation for the research projects to be conducted in Chicano/Latino Studies 102W.
+The revised research design will be worth 35 percent of the final grade.

-Finally, by the final day of final's week (December 11), I will expect a summary of no more than two pages of research completed since the submission of the Final Research Agenda and a plan for continuing the research over the Winter break.
-Please submit this as an email attachment to LDESIPIO@UCI.EDU.
+Finally, by the end of final's week (December 13), I will expect a summary of no more than two pages of research completed since the submission of the Revised Research Agenda and a plan for continuing the research over the Winter break.
+Please submit this to DropBox.

-This report should be submitted by email to LDESIPIO@UCI.EDU.
 This final activity will constitute 10 percent of the final grade.
 Aside from its value to your grade for 101, continuing to conduct research on your project will be critical you your being able to make the most of Chicano/Latino Studies 102W.